erikh/did-toolkit/README.md

 -   Complete implementation of the [did-method-web specification](https://w3c-ccg.github.io/did-method-web/)
 -   Implementation of Verification Methods (encryption, signing, etc)
--   Full deserialization of documents

 ### Regarding support in general:

--   Deserialization is coming!
-It's a bit tricky with the DID spec's type switching in many fields of the document (between string, map, set, etc) in a statically typed language.
-Serde can handle it, it just takes additional effort.
 -   Consumption of formats:
     -   JSON-LD support is _not_ planned due to the existing JSON-LD parser implementations requiring non-standard JSON libraries that don't